 The company informed state officials in a 19 May 2017 letter that it would terminate 632 positions over the course of the year.
-According to the letter, 338 employees would be let go in July, another four on 1 October 2017 and the last 290 workers would be laid off on 22 December 2017.
+Carrier originally said that 338 employees would be let go in July, another four on 1 October 2017, and the last 290 workers would be laid off on 22 December 2017.

 Notices provided last week are consistent with our previously announced plans regarding our Indianapolis facility.
 We continue to actively engage with our workers and the community to provide impacted employees with both the time and opportunity for a smooth transition.

-That statement included a link to a 30 November 2016 announcement from Carrier trumpeting “very productive conversations” between the company and then-President-elect Donald Trump that would keep “more than 1,000 jobs” in Indiana.
+That statement included a link to a 30 November 2016 announcement from Carrier, which trumpeted “very productive conversations” between the company and then-President-elect Donald Trump that would keep “more than 1,000 jobs” in Indiana.
 Trump also promoted the agreement.